Harvey Berger: Career

 At the end of 2015, Berger retired from ARIAD and became an advisor to the board of directors.
 In early 2017, ARIAD was acquired by Takeda Pharmaceuticals, Ltd. for $5.2 billion, becoming part of Takeda Oncology.

 In February 2017, Medinol, Inc. announced that Berger would be serving as its executive chairman.
 On the global management team, his focuses at Medinol would include business management, global strategy, new business and technology initiatives, as well as improving operational efficiency as the company expands worldwide.
 Berger's role at Medinol was said to include working with their core business of interventional cardiovascular devices, along with its new businesses developing percutaneous aortic valves, sub-millimeter implantable sensors, and related products.
 He retired from Medinol at the end of 2018.
 In 2019, Berger retired as chairman and chief executive officer emeritus of ARIAD.

 Berger has served on the Board of Trustees at Concord Academy.

 Berger has held senior academic and administrative roles at Emory University, Yale University and the University of Pennsylvania.
 He was also a member of the Dean's Council of Yale University School of Medicine.
 During his time at Emory, Berger led a program for developing cardiovascular single-photon emission computed tomographic (SPECT) imaging, supported by General Electric Medical Systems.
 He and other colleagues at Emory collaborated on the development of new quantitative techniques for cardiac SPECT imaging.

 Berger has contributed to a wide range of medical journals including the New England Journal of Medicine and American Journal of Cardiology, and has been interviewed by Fox Business and CNBC.
 He was also an established investigator of the American Heart Association.

 Awards

 In 2013, Berger was awarded the Ernst & Young Entrepreneur of the Year Award for the New England Region.
 The award recognizes success in innovation, financial performance, personal commitment to their business communities and other areas.
 Also in 2013, Berger was awarded a Gold Stevie Award.

 Personal life and philanthropy

-Berger resides in Palm Beach, Florida, with his wife Chrysanthi and their two daughters, Isabella Grace Berger and Nicole Elizabeth Berger, a young actress who has starred in Clover, Runt and The Place of No Words.
-His daughter Nicole has appeared in several movies including Two for One.
-Chrysanthi Berger (née Casseres) attended Laguardia High School of Music and Art and was the concertmaster there.
-She earned a master's degree from the Manhattan School of Music.
+Berger resides in Palm Beach, Florida, with his wife Chrysanthi and their two daughters, Isabella Grace Berger and Nicole Elizabeth Berger, an actress.
 Harvey and Chrysanthi Berger have supported the Palm Beach Day Academy, the American Cancer Society, and the Dana–Farber Cancer Institute.
 In February 2018, Berger was appointed to the Dana–Farber Cancer Institute Board of Trustees, the governing board of the organization.